Pickaria/PterodactylPowerAction/docs/configuration.md

 |-----------------|--------------------------------------------------------------------------------|
 | `"ping"`        | Uses Velocity's built-in ping mechanism (lighter and usually faster)           |
 | `"pterodactyl"` | Uses the Pterodactyl API (may be more accurate but requires API configuration) |

+## Waiting Server Configuration

+The `waiting_server_name` setting determines where players are sent while waiting for their destination server to start:

+- If set to a valid server name from your `velocity.toml`, players will be redirected to this server while waiting
+- If set to `null` or any invalid server name, the waiting server feature will be disabled and players will be kicked from the network with a message that the server is starting instead of being redirected

 ## Example Configurations